ckeditor/ckeditor4-angular/README.md

 #### Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to start the development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 #### Building samples